sc3/cookcountyjail/README.md

 See the [API guide](https://github.com/sc3/cookcountyjail/wiki/API-guide) for accessing the production API service and querying the data.

+# The Data

+Each day a [scraper](https://github.com/sc3/cookcountyjail/wiki/Scraper) runs and updates the database of inmate information.
+The inmate information is anonymous, no identifying information is kept.

 # 2.0 API

 The next generation of this API is currently under development.
 It is located on branch 2.0-dev.